Blog

 Fixing Alt Tags Not Showing In WordPress In 2 Easy Steps

 Have you ever wondered why, despite adding alt attributes to your images in WordPress, they still don’t appear?
-This is a frequent issue, but fortunately, we have discovered a simple solution.
-There are two common explanations for why the alt text may not be visible in your code, even if you’re certain that you have included it on the page.
+Alt text may be hidden for two common reasons, even if you added it:

 Alt attribute not working in WordPress